|

 By Tim Abbott

-We’re excited to announce the release of Zulip Server 5.0, containing hundreds of new features and bug fixes!
-Zulip is an open-source team collaboration tool with unique topic-based threading that is ideal for both live and asynchronous conversations.
-Fortune 500 companies, leading open-source projects, and thousands of other organizations use Zulip every day.
-Zulip’s 100% open-source software is available as a managed cloud service or a self-hosted solution.
+We’re excited to announce the release of Zulip Server 10.0, containing hundreds of new features and bug fixes!
+Zulip is an open-source team chat application designed for seamless remote and hybrid work.
+With conversations organized by topic, Zulip is ideal for both live and asynchronous communication.
+Zulip’s 100% open-source software is available as a cloud service or a self-hosted solution, and is used by thousands of organizations around the world.

 |